jpe122/FIS-points-calc/README.md

 | Junior COC and FIS competitions | 35  | 35    |
 | EYOF                            | 60  | 60    |

- - If the calculated penalty is higher than the minimum penalty , the calculated penalty will be applied to the race.<br/>
+- If the calculated penalty is higher than the minimum penalty , the calculated penalty will be applied to the race.

- - If the calculated penalty is less than the minimum penalty, the minimum penalty will be applied to the race.<br/>
+- If the calculated penalty is less than the minimum penalty, the minimum penalty will be applied to the race.

 ## Final calculation